Hakuhō Shō: 2009

 In the January 2009 tournament Hakuhō defeated Asashōryū on the final day in their first meeting since May, handing his fellow yokozuna his first defeat of the tournament and leaving both men with identical 14–1 records.
 Hakuhō was however beaten in the subsequent playoff.
 Hakuhō defeated Asashōryū again in the March tournament, this time capping off an undefeated 15–0 championship, his third zenshō-yūshō and his tenth championship overall.

 In May he extended his winning run to 33 regulation bouts, the best since Asashōryū's 35 in 2004, until he was defeated by Kotoōshū on Day 14.
 He recovered to beat Asashōryū on Day 15 to finish at 14–1, but he lost the playoff bout to Harumafuji who claimed his first championship.

 In July he won his eleventh championship, finishing one win ahead of Kotoōshū with another 14–1 score.
 He almost pulled off his twelfth championship in the following September tournament.
 One win behind Asashōryū for most of the tournament after giving away his first kinboshi in a year (to Shōtenrō) he forced a playoff by beating his rival on the final day, but then lost in the succeeding playoff bout.
 This was a very similar scenario to his loss to Asashōryū in the preceding January tournament.
 Regardless of this loss, he still managed to become the first makuuchi wrestler ever to win fourteen or more bouts in five consecutive tournaments.
 He also became the first wrestler ever to lose three makuuchi playoffs in one year.
 After the tournament he was diagnosed with ligament damage in his left elbow; however surgery was not required.

-On 28 November, the fourteenth day of the Kyushu basho, he clinched his twelfth tournament championship and broke Asashōryū's 2005 record for most bouts won in a calendar year, which had stood at 84.
+On 28 November, the fourteenth day of the Kyūshū basho, he clinched his twelfth tournament championship and broke Asashōryū's 2005 record for most bouts won in a calendar year, which had stood at 84.
 He defeated Asashōryū the following day to secure his fourth career zenshō-yūshō and set his 2009 record total at 86 wins.
 This was also his fourteenth consecutive yūshō or jun-yūshō (winner or runner-up) performance, another record.